Setting vacation rental rates

 1. Cost to run your rental

-Knowing how much is going out for the property can give you a base to start with because you have to cover all of these expenses when you rent it out.
+Knowing how much is going out for the management of your vacation rental property can give you a base to start with because you have to cover all of these expenses when you rent it out.
 Keep in mind that this is something that you pay every month and those that are staying generally stay a week or less, which means you’ll have to break the costs down.

 There is always going to be competition out there, so find out who is nearby and what they are offering.
 Know their prices and then compare with what you’re offering.
 Can you safely offer the same amenities at the same prices?
 Will these prices still cover the overhead costs?